algorithmiaio/dev-center/_pages/clients/c_sharp_net.md

 {% endhighlight %}

 #### Calling your first algorithm
-To call an algorithm is extremely simple with the .NET Client.
+Calling an algorithm is extremely simple with the .NET Client.
 You first create a client using your API key.
 You can find your API key at https://algorithmia.com/user#credentials.

 {% highlight csharp %}
 var client = new Algorithmia.Client("YOUR_API_KEY");